MateoVillamizarChaparro/MateoVillamizarChaparro.github.io/teaching.md

 title: Teaching
 ---

+As a teacher, my twin objectives are to foster curiosity about real-world political dynamics and equip students with the methodological skills to analyze those dynamics scientifically.
+To accomplish this objective, my teaching philosophy rests upon three fundamental pillars.
+Firstly, I prioritize the development of students' analytical and problem-solving abilities through writing exercises and data literacy.
+Second, I cultivate my students’ curiosity and participation by fostering inclusive learning environments.
+Lastly, I aim to inspire teamwork and a genuine interest in their work through project-based and experiential learning approaches.

+I am eager to teach undergraduate and graduate courses on comparative politics, political economy, and migration.
+Additionally, I am enthusiastic about teaching more specialized classes on the political economy of Latin America, race and representation, and distributive politics.
+On the methods front, I can offer specialized courses on research design, causal inference, archival and field research, as well as basic regression, maximum likelihood, and econometrics.
+I am committed to designing undergraduate courses that provide students with opportunities to apply their knowledge to real-world contexts, while graduate courses help to facilitate the development and advancement of students' research agendas.
+You can find my syllabus for the PE of migration [here](https://www.dropbox.com/scl/fi/5gllbe6mpimizw4pdyr6o/Sample-Syllabus.pdf?rlkey=59hwd9l0tpfwus9i8y21msyta&dl=0).

 ### Duke:
   - As a teaching assistant
     - PolSci 364 (undergrad): Political Violence, Repression, and Organized Crime *with* Eric Mvukiyehe.